7 Causes & Types of Reading Difficulties (Common reading problems and solutions)

 4. Your teaching is too PHONICS heavy.

-Simmer down, phonics nazi!
-I love phonics too.
-And on top of that, I think all readers are going to need a strong foundation in phonics instruction in order to be a really strong reader (and speller!).
+Don't shoot me!
+I love phonics.
+To be sure, I think all readers are going to need a STRONG foundation in phonics instruction, beginning with phonemic awareness (the ability to hear, identify, and manipulate individual sounds) in order to be a proficient reader (and speller).

 The decoding of phonics may be too much for this type learner in the very early stages.
-In this case, if you have an eager reader, it won't hurt them to pick up an old-time Dick and Jane reader, or better yet, try "How to Read" on for size.
+In this case, if you have an eager reader, it won't hurt them to pick up a book like "Sight Words Made Simple" to get some early success in reading.

-Of course, always do come back after a time to phonics to solidify what your kiddo is learning and reading and to "dive deep" into the English language for greater proficiency.
+Of course, you should come back to phonics to solidify what your kiddo is learning and reading and to "dive deep" into the English language to be able to become a proficient reader.

 5. Your teaching is too SIGHT WORD heavy.